kuangzhou/imatlab/README.md

 The R package **imatlab** aims to provide some useful matlab functions.

 It is a working package.
-If you have some functions that are very convenience in matlab, but not in R, thanks for provide the information.
+If you have some functions that are very convenient in matlab, but not in R, thanks for provide the information.

 For example, in matlab: